Truck-Drivers-Money-Saving-Tips.com header logo

 • the rules regarding what qualifies for filing may change from year to year,

-• owner operators (drivers who own their trucks or trucking business) may be able to deduct more expenses than company drivers, and
+• owner operators (drivers who own their trucks or their own trucking business) may be able to deduct more expenses than company drivers, and

 • you will need to double-check all planned tax deductions for yourself.